Maikel Garcia Preview, Player Props: Royals vs. Pirates

 Maikel Garcia At The Plate

-- Garcia is hitting .279 with 17 doubles, two triples, four home runs and 27 walks.
+- Garcia has 17 doubles, two triples, four home runs and 27 walks while batting .276.

+- In 69.1% of his 97 games this season, Garcia has picked up at least one hit.
+He's also had 25 multi-hit games.

-- In 37.5% of his games this season, Garcia has had at least one RBI.
-He's picked up more than one in 6.3% and driven in three or more of his team's runs in one contest.
+- In 37.1% of his games this season, Garcia has tallied at least one RBI.
+In six of those games (6.2%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.